rayhaanalykhan/UIAppUtils/README.md

     ```
     ```swift
     // Alternate
-    AppUtils.getTopMostViewController()?.present(UIViewController(), animated: true, completion: nil) // replace UIViewController() with the controller you want to show
+    UIAppUtils.getTopMostViewController()?.present(UIViewController(), animated: true, completion: nil) // replace UIViewController() with the controller you want to show
     ```

 3. **Take a Screenshot:**